|Continuous Enrollment Policy|

 For the term in which a degree is granted, graduate students must register for at least 3 graduate credits.
 If submitting a master's degree thesis in this final term, registration must include at least 1 of the 3 credits as Thesis (503) (see Master's policies).
 If a doctoral dissertation is being completed, registration must include no fewer than 3 credits of Dissertation (603) in the term of graduation (see Doctoral policies).
 Exceptions may be made depending on the timing of the submission of the thesis or dissertation; click here for details.

-Various on-and off-campus agencies and offices have their own course-load requirements.
-For example, some agencies offering student loans set registration requirements.
-Because the minimum registration requirements for the Graduate School may not satisfy some agency requirements, it is the student's responsibility to register for the required number of credits based on his or her individual situation.
+Doctoral students who have advanced to candidacy are considered to be full-time enrolled when registered in a minimum of three credits of Dissertation (603) effective Fall 2014.
+However, various on-and off-campus agencies and offices have their own course-load requirements.
+For example, GEs must register for and satisfactorily complete at least nine graduate credits each term.
+Some agencies offering student loans also set registration requirements.
+Because the minimum registration requirements for the Graduate School may not satisfy some agency requirements, it is the student's responsibility to register for the required number of credits based on their individual situation.
 The Office of the Registrar can certify a student's registration.

 Examples of minimum enrollment requirements: